tastyhedge/tastyhedge.github.io/content/blog/how-to-calibrate-american-options-really-fast/index.md

 ### Performance

-**16'500 opt/s** is as many American options I can calibrate on my machine.
+**16'500 opt/s** is how many American options I can calibrate on my machine.
 Effectively, we make 3 pricing calls per calibration.
-Eventually, it's 170x slower than European calibration with [Let's Be Rational](http://www.jaeckel.org/) by Jaeckel, but much faster if using the finite-difference.
+It's 170x slower than European calibration with [Let's Be Rational](http://www.jaeckel.org/) by Jaeckel, but much faster comparing to the finite-difference.

 **Advanced statistic** with per-call distribution time of `calibrateAmerican`, collected with [Tracy](https://github.com/wolfpld/tracy) profiler is shown below.